Table Of Contents

 What Are The Benefits Of Tracking Engineering Metrics?

-Engineering metrics deliver both qualitative and quantitative benefits that include the following.
+Engineering metrics deliver both qualitative and quantitative benefits, including the following.

-• Promote data-driven decision-making – Data-driven engineers don’t rely on intuition alone.
-Instead, they use data to determine how to improve their product in a way that promotes customer satisfaction and a healthy bottom line.
+• Promote data-driven engineering decision-making: Data-driven engineers don’t rely on intuition alone.
+Instead, they use data to determine how to improve their product, promoting customer satisfaction and a healthy bottom line.

-• Monitore progress – Engineers can provide stakeholders with realistic timelines by measuring the time it takes to reach different milestones.
+• Monitor progress: Engineers can provide stakeholders with realistic timelines by measuring the time it takes to reach different milestones.

-• Help promote efficiency and cost-effective solutions – Cost-conscious engineering teams develop cost-effective solutions that have an advantage in the market and protect their organizations’ margins
+• Help promote efficiency and cost-effective solutions: Cost-conscious engineering teams develop solutions that gain market advantage and protect their organizations’ margins.

 With these benefits in mind, what are the top software engineering KPIs you’ll want to track, monitor, and measure for your organization?

 Each organization sets its own KPIs based on its targets, so the following ten won’t make an exhaustive list.
-However, the following engineering KPIs do span various types of metrics in software engineering, from people and process metrics to project, internal, and external metrics.
+However, the following engineering KPIs span various types of metrics in software engineering, from people- and process-related metrics to project, internal, and external metrics.
 They include:

 • Collaboration KPIs